pulibrary/das_handbook/board.md

 ### Deployments as the Board Manager

-The runner executes a production and staging deploy of each of our DACS applications.
+The board manager executes a production and staging deploy of each of our DACS applications.

 1. Go to [Ansible Tower](https://ansible-tower.princeton.edu/).
 2. Execute a [Deployment with Capistrano](https://ansible-tower.princeton.edu/#/templates/job_template/13/details) for each [DACS application](https://docs.google.com/spreadsheets/d/1fJZ6CE4yq4EyaoeOE__bjEYPUv5xlZVM0bPKfyVAUQw/edit#gid=0) for those applications that have a staging and production environment.